Last Updated on January 3, 2021 by Lori Geurin

-I was first diagnosed with migraines at the tender age of 21.
+Most people start getting migraines between the ages of 10 and 40.
+I was first diagnosed with them at the age of 21.

 It was a busy time in my life because I was studying to become an Elementary Education teacher.
-I had also recently married the love of my life (sappy, I know), David .
-We were busy settling into our little blue house with our little black dachshund named Cocoa, who we bought from the Humane Society.
+I had also recently married David, the love of my life.
+We were busy settling into our little blue house with our little black dachshund, Cocoa, we adopted from the Humane Society.

 One day when I was busy Student Teaching a big class of active 1st graders, I suddenly started seeing flashing lights and had blind spots in my field of vision.
 We were doing an activity in which the children were writing letters and words in shaving cream on their desks.
 I remember the scent of the cream was overwhelming and painful to my senses.

-After 30 minutes or so I could see more clearly, but my head hurt like it had never hurt before.
+After 30 minutes or so I started to see more clearly, but my head hurt like it had never hurt before.

 It felt like something was clamping down around my head and squeezing so hard I couldn’t focus.